aaronspring/test_website/index.md

 - 4th May 2021: Announcement of the competition
 - 1st June 2021: Start of the competition (First date for submissions) <!-- registration: https://docs.google.com/forms/d/e/1FAIpQLSe49IleTxqEBFKzLdtkHvFQH0rPR16o6gfOFQ_L6cPzglAc2Q/viewform form available -->
-- June/July: Two Town hall meeting for Q&A for different time zones
+- Town hall meetings for Q&A:
+  - Wednesday 2 June 2021 at 14:00 UTC link:
+  - Thursday 10 June 2021 at  7:00 UTC link:
 - 1st July 2021: Freeze the rules of the competition
 - 31st October 2021: End of the competition (Final date for submissions)
 - 1st November 2021: Participants make their code public